No-resonance conditions, random matrices, and quantum chaotic models

-To see how to unfold a spectrum see Chapter 6 of \cite{mehta2004random} or for example \cite{Bruus1997}.
-It is important to note that Wigner's Surmise is an approximation \cite{mehta1960statistical} of the actual distribution, originally derived in \cite{Jimbo1980DensityMO}.
-This was further simplified in terms of Painlev\'e transcendentals \cite{forrester2000exact}.
+To see how to unfold a spectrum see Chapter 6 of \cite{mehta2004random} or \cite{Bruus1997}.
+It is important to note that Wigner's Surmise is an approximation \cite{mehta1960statistical}, of the actual distribution, originally derived in \cite{Jimbo1980DensityMO}.
+This was further simplified in terms of Painlev\'e transcendentals in\cite{forrester2000exact}.

-In contrast to level-repulsion, if one considers the level-spacing of i.i.d. random variables, not only does one not see repulsion, but rather one sees attraction \cite{livan2018introduction}, which has been used as a marker for non-chaotic systems \cite{d2016quantum}.
+In contrast to level-repulsion, if one considers the level-spacing of i.i.d. random variables, not only does one not see repulsion, but rather one sees Poisson statistics (sometimes referred to as neutral statistics \cite{imbrie2016many}), which has been used as a marker for non-chaotic systems \cite{d2016quantum}.
+For a proof of this fact we refer the reader to \cite{livan2018introduction}.
 In particular after unfolding the spacing of such systems, the distribution is Poisson

-The presence of level-repulsion and GOE spectral statistics is a hallmark test of Quantum chaos, while Poisson statistics are associated with integrable or non-chaotic models.
+The presence of level-repulsion and GOE spectral statistics is a hallmark test of quantum chaos, while Poisson statistics are associated with integrable or non-chaotic models.

-A key consequence of the presence of level-repulsion is that the value of the probability density at zero is zero, meaning that we can assume with high probability that we will not find degeneracies in the quantum chaotic spectrum.
+A key consequence of the presence of level-repulsion is that the value of the probability density at zero is zero, meaning that we can assume our model has a non-degenerate spectrum.
 This observation is useful, for example, when considering dephasing arguments, which has recently been particularly popular in the quantum equilibration community \cite{alhambra2020time, Riddell2020,gogolin2016equilibration,masanes2013complexity,wilming2018equilibration,heveling2020compelling,Campos_Venuti_2010,Knipschild2020,carvalho2023equilibration}.
 If we consider the time-evolution of many dynamical functions under unitary dynamics, time-dependent terms in the series will often appear as the following:

 where $z$ is a complex number and $t$ is time.
+A typical example of such a series would be the expectation value of an observable for pure state time evolution.
 Terms such as these survive the infinite time average if and only if $E_{m} = E_{n}$.
 In the case of quantum chaotic Hamiltonians it is a safe assumption that any surviving term would imply that $m=n$, since we do not expect degeneracy due to the presence of level-repulsion.
-The cases where $E_{m} = E_{n}$ and $m \not = n$ are referred to as \textit{resonances}.
-However, in general dynamical functions can be more complex with terms such as
+The degeneracies where $E_{m} = E_{n}$ and $m \not = n$ are examples of first order \textit{resonances}.
+However, in general, dynamical functions can be more complex with terms such as